ducksouplab/ducksoup/tutorials/run_in_local.md

 You can run the previous image with different parameters depending on your requirements.
 For instance, to reduce the latency reduce DUCKSOUP_JITTER_BUFFER— you can use use ```DUCKSOUP_JITTER_BUFFER=25``` for very low latency, just replace this parameter in the command line above.
 This unit is in milliseconds and tells ducksoup how much time to wait before sending the pipeline.
 If you are running in local, this can be reduced.
 All DuckSoup parameters are described in the [main read me documentation file](https://github.com/ducksouplab/ducksoup).

 # Incorporate Mozza to perform real-time smile manipulation
+If you want to perform real time smile manipulations follow the steps below.

-To perform real time smile manipulations, we need to integrate into Ducksoup our custom Mozza plugin.
+To use our custom smile manipulation algorithm, we need to integrate into Ducksoup our custom Mozza plugin.
 To do this, make sure you are in the ```ducksoup_test``` directory created above.
 Inside this directory, create a new folder called “plugins”:
 ```mkdir plugins```

 Now, download the Mozza docker image.